MR

 Understanding Health Insurance in Canada

-1. Researching for the right coverage online.
+1. Research for the right coverage online.

-2. Operate within your means and keep it affordable
+2. Operate within your means and keep it affordable.

 3. Go for family over individual health plans system

-4. Go for the ones with discounts and many offers
+4. Go for the ones with discounts and many offers.

-5. Select a plan with lifetime renewability
+5. Select a plan with lifetime renewability.

-6. Never forget to compare quotes online
+6. Never forget to compare quotes online.

 7. Network hospital coverage in your province